sarahwxie/GoodTunes/README.md

 * Create login and signup pages that take in user information and use it to interact with a SQL database
 * Build a search page with an attractive UI that is able to search the website for songs
 * Create an easter egg with a link to our AP notes

-### 📝 Future Goals 📝
-* Auto-generated working user dashboard that are created via the SQL database
-* "Edit my user" button that leads to a page that edits user information
-* Allow users to view and "follow" other users, and have this displayed on the user dashboard
-* APCSP Wrapped that analyzes data after multiple users have created accounts